BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

                     (string) message.Properties[MessageProperty.Status.ToString("G")]);
 ```
 While the code completion benefits of using `enum`s for state representation are helpful, crossing
-domain boundries with them can be cause for exceptionally verbose code, like the parse statement above.
+domain boundaries with them can be cause for exceptionally verbose code, like the parse statement above.

 3) Add a `switch` statement below `status` to process the various message status: